gperdrizet/docker-images/README.md

 | [`gperdrizet/deeplearning-devcontainer`](https://github.com/gperdrizet/deeplearning-devcontainer) | `deeplearning-nvidia`, `deeplearning-cpu` | Dev Container for deep learning (TensorFlow + PyTorch) |
 | [`gperdrizet/llms-devcontainer`](https://github.com/gperdrizet/llms-devcontainer) | `llms-nvidia`, `llms-cpu` | Dev Container for LLM application development |

+The devcontainer configurations handle additional environment and repository set-up such as GPU pass-through, environment variables, publishing common ports (for e.g. Streamlit, Gradio, TensorBoard, Optuna, etc), creating standard directory structure (e.g. `notebooks/`, `models/`, `data/` etc), selecting the Python interpreter and installing common VS Code extensions.
+They also provide a `.gitignore`, `README.md`, license and a notebook or Python module to test and verify the environment.

 ## 3. Standalone usage

-The images can be used directly with Docker, without VS Code Dev Containers.
+The images can also be used directly with Docker, without VS Code Dev Containers.
 Two common workflows are described below.

-> **Persistent storage:** All examples below include `-v $(pwd):/workspace`, which bind-mounts your current host directory into `/workspace` inside the container.
-Files written there are saved on your host and survive container removal (`--rm`).
-Run the `docker run` command from whichever directory you want to work in.

 ### 3.1.
 JupyterLab